-I’ve been rather distressed over the past two decades watching our society driving, at increasing speed, towards a brick wall.
+I’ve been rather distressed over the past two decades, watching our society driving, with increasing speed, towards a brick wall.
 It started with the climate crisis, but now we can throw the rise of nuclear conflict, the erosion of democracy and AI into the mix.
 With the possible exception of nuclear proliferation, I think we can fairly credibly trace all these issues to the rise of unfettered capitalism.

 The main problem with free-enterprise is that it incentivizes individual self-interest over the collective good, particularly at the broader market level, and it’s secondary problem is the rate at which it compounds that change.